-Q: Is it okay to heat my coop in the winter?
-I don't want my flock to suffer!
+Q: Should I heat my chicken coop in the winter?

 ALSO, heated coops can catch on fire!
 We've heard from customers who have had this happen, and even one of our employees suffered a devastating chicken coop fire started by a heat lamp.